Volcán de Tagoro

-Volcán de Tagoro is a catamaran fast ferry operated by the Spanish shipping company Naviera Armas between the Canary Islands of Gran Canaria and Tenerife in the Atlantic Ocean.
-The ship's construction was completed in July 2019 and it commenced operations a month later, joining the two Canarian capitals, Las Palmas de Gran Canaria and Santa Cruz de Tenerife, in just over an hour and a half.
-The short journey time not only gives Armas a competitive edge in sea transport between the two islands, but also allows it to compete with flights.
+Volcán de Tagoro is a catamaran fast ferry operated by the Spanish shipping company Baleària under its Baleària Canarias division, between the Canary Islands of Gran Canaria and Tenerife in the Atlantic Ocean.
+The ship's construction was completed in July 2019 and it commenced operations a month later with Naviera Armas, joining the two Canarian capitals, Las Palmas de Gran Canaria and Santa Cruz de Tenerife, in just over an hour and a half.

 Name

 Volcán de Tagoro follows the usual Naviera Armas naming convention, consisting of 'Volcán de' (Spanish for 'volcano') followed by a name starting with the letter T. In this particular case, the ship is named after the Tagoro submarine volcano, which erupted south of the island of El Hierro in 2011.
 After the ship's delivery in Australia, and during the final stint of the 25-day journey to the Canary Islands, the Volcán de Tagoro sailed directly above the Tagoro submarine volcano, paying tribute to its namesake.